Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Applications

-\textbf{Example 2.} For the example 1, change the nonnegative weight $w$ as a conservative weight, see e.g. Definition 7.1 of [1], then we call the problem to find a path $P^\ast\in\mathcal{P}(v)$ such that $d(P^\ast)=m_{d}(v)$ as classical single-source shortest path problem with conservative weight (CSSSP-CW).
-From $w$ is a conservative weight, we can easily know that $d$ has no negative circles.
-On the other hand, we can also easily know that $d$ is OP.
-So, the problem CSSSP-GW can be effectively solved by the algorithm EMBFA.
+~\\ \textbf{Example 2.} For the example 1, change the nonnegative weight $w$ as a conservative weight, see e.g. Definition 7.1 of the monograph [11] (Korte and Vygen 2000).
+Then the problem to find a path $P^\ast\in\mathcal{P}(v)$ such that $d(P^\ast)=m_{d}(v), \forall v\in [V\setminus\{s\}]$, is called as the classical single-source shortest path problem with conservative weight (CSSSP-CW).
+Clearly, we can easily know that $d$ is conservative and OP.
+So, by Theorem 3, the problem CSSSP-CW can be effectively solved by Algorithm EMBFA.